The product of nonabelian simple groups and dihedral groups: Introduction

-(2) {\it Permutation groups:} For a factorization $X=GH$, let $\O = [X : G]$ be the set of right cosets of $G$ in $X$.
-If $G$ is core free, then $X$ acts faithfully on $\O$.
-Hence, $X$ is a permutation group with degree $|\O|$ and contains a transitive subgroup $H$.
-Clearly, a dihedral-skew product group $X=GD$ of $G$ is a permutation group acting on $[X:D]$ and containing a regular subgroup $G$.
+For a factorization $X=GH$, let $\O=[X : G]$ be the set of right cosets of $G$ in $X$.
+Suppose that $G$ is core free.
+Then $X$ acts faithfully on $\O$.
+Hence, $X$ is a permutation group with degree $|\O|$ containing a transitive subgroup $H$.
 The study of a permutation group containing a transitive subgroup played an important role in the history of permutation group theory.
-A transitive permutation group $X$ is called {\it primitive} if $\O$ has no nontrivial $X$-invariant partition.
-Burnside and Schur proved that primitive permutation group containing a regualr cyclic group of order $p^m$ and composite order is 2-transitive (see \cite{B1911,S1933}).
-In 1949, Wielandt showed that such group containing a regualr dihedral group is 2-transitive \cite{W1947}, and in 1957, Scott proved that such group containing a regualr generalized quaternion group is 2-transitive \cite{S1957}.
+A transitive permutation group $X$ is called {\it primitive} if $\O$ has no nontrivial $X$-invariant partitions.
+Burnside and Schur proved that the primitive permutation group containing a cyclic regular subgroup of order $p^m$, where $m>1$, or composite order is 2-transitive (see \cite{B1911,S1933}).
+In 1949, Wielandt showed that such group containing a dihedral regular subgroup is 2-transitive \cite{W1947}, and in 1957, Scott proved that such group containing a regular generalized quaternion subgroup is 2-transitive \cite{S1957}.
 A permutation group is called {\it quasiprimitive} if each of its non-trivial normal subgroups is transitive.
-Recently, Li, Pan and Xia characterized quasiprimitive permutation group containing a regualr metacyclic group \cite{LPX2021}.
+Li classified quasiprimitive permutation groups containing a dihedral regular subgroup \cite{L2006}, and recently, Li, Pan and Xia characterized quasiprimitive permutation groups containing a metacyclic transitive subgroup \cite{LPX2021}.
+In this paper, we shall determine permutation groups that contain a dihedral transitive subgroup and a point stabilizer isomorphic to a nonabelian simple group.